sintel-dev/Draco/README.md

-The complete list of manipulations performed on the original dataset to convert it into the demo one that we are using here is exhaustively shown and explained in the corresponding [example notebook](link to the notebook), but here is a summary of the steps performed:
+The complete list of manipulations performed on the original dataset to convert it into the demo one that we are using here is exhaustively shown and explained in the corresponding [example notebook](link to the notebook), but here is a summary of the steps performed on it:

-* For each column, compute the differences between one value and the next one
+1. For each column, compute the differences between one value and the next one.
-* Fix some gaps in the Grid KWH Production column
+2. Fix the gaps in the Grid KWH Production column.
-* Generate Zero Production labels indicating whether the Grid KWH Production was 0 at any point during the day.
+3. Generate Zero Production labels indicating whether the Grid KWH Production was 0 at any point during the day.
-* Generate a labels table with labels and cutoff times by shifting the Zero Production labels by one day.
+4. Generate a labels table with labels and cutoff times by shifting the Zero Production labels by one day.
-* Generate a signals table associating each signal column name with a signal_id.
+5. Generate a signals table associating each signal column name with a unique `signal_id`.
-* Generate a turbines table with a single row and turbine_id
+6. Generate a turbines table with a single row and `turbine_id`.
-* Generate a readings table by stacking all the signals as only two columns, timestamp and value, properly identified by signal_id and turbine_id.
+7. Generate a readings table by stacking all the signals as only two columns, timestamp and value, properly identified by `signal_id` and `turbine_id`.

 ## Concepts